By Jill Brooke and Linda Lee

 Let’s consider the meaning and history of the sweet pea.

-But first off, why is the growing season so front-loaded with sweet-smelling flowers?
-Right at the beginning we get lilacs, hyacinths, peonies, tulips. violets, cherry blossoms, apple blossoms, peach blossoms, iris, lily of the valley and sweet peas – the most delirious of the European and North American scents. apart from the rose and stray oriental lilies.
+But first off, I’m branching out to vent about this question.
+Why is the growing season so front-loaded with sweet-smelling flowers?
+Right at the beginning we get lilacs, hyacinths, peonies, tulips. violets, cherry blossoms, apple blossoms, peach blossoms, iris, lily of the valley and sweet peas – the most delirious of the European and North American scents.
+Apart from the rose and stray oriental lilies, the rest of the garden doesn’t have as many sweet-smelling flowers.
 The rest of the year’s flowers are, to humans, so devoid of scent.
 Daisies: nothing.
 Dahlias?
 Nope.
 Strawflowers.
 Chrysanthemums?
 Hydrangeas?
 Are you kidding?

 Now let’s think about the glorious sweet pea, the flower of the month for April.
 Up north we should be on our hands and knees in the mud in April – the COLD, CLAY mud – digging around in the squishy ground, hoping that a sweet pea seed, any seed, might find a home and grow.
 Note that peas like water to sprout, but they don’t like to be too wet, or they will rot.
 So clay soil is already a problem.